Welcome to the Friends of Platt Fields Park

 Please contact us, to give us your thoughts on what we are doing - feel free to criticise as well as praise - all feedback is welcome.
-We would especially like to hear your suggestions as to how the park may be improved.
+We would especially like to hear your suggestions as to how the park might be improved.

 THE FRIENDS OF PLATT FIELDSis believed to be one of the older 'Friends of a Park' groups in the country.
 Established by local people in 1994, initially as a response to the proposed closure of the very popular 'Pets Corner' in the park, the group now exists to promote Platt Fields Park, encourage improvements to its physical environment and stimulate greater use of the Park by local people as a place for activities, events, recreation and leisure.